Leaf It to Renewal: Improved Predictive Maintenance Policies via Renewal Theory and Decision Trees: Introduction

-Some works \cite[e.g.,][]{zhuang2023prognostic,nguyen2019new,cao2024dynamic,dong2025data,wang2025uncertainty,chen2022data} formulate the maintenance optimization problem as a minimization of the monitored components' cost rate.
-At first glance, this seems very similar to the ECTR measure of renewal-reward processes.
+Previous works \cite[e.g.,][]{zhuang2023prognostic,nguyen2019new,dong2025data,wang2025uncertainty,chen2022data} formulate the maintenance optimization problem as the minimization of the cost rate of the monitored components.
+At first glance, this seems similar to the $c_\infty$ measure of renewal-reward processes.
 But this cost rate only takes into account the expected costs and lifetime of the monitored component and \emph{not} of the system lifetime and overall component population.
-There are also studies that use ECTR as a target for making maintenance decisions, such as \cite{fauriat2020optimization,mitici2023dynamic,yan2022online}.
-However, these works formulate the long-running maintenance cost per unit time based on the predicted time to failure (TTF) distribution of the single monitored component.
-By contrast, renewal theory dictates the use of the TTF-distribution of the whole population, which is evidently different.
-The use of the component-specific instead of the population-based TTF distribution has also been discussed by \citet{kamariotis2024metric}, who show the negative implications of this choice on the effectiveness of the resulting maintenance policies.
+In addition, some of the works compute the target as an expectation over individual cost rates, which is \emph{not} equal to the ratio of expected cost over expected lifetime.
+There are also studies that use $c_\infty$ as a target for making maintenance decisions, such as \cite{fauriat2020optimization,mitici2023dynamic,yan2022online,prakash2017condition}.
+However, these works formulate the long-running maintenance cost per unit time based on the predicted RUL distribution of the single monitored component.
+By contrast, renewal theory dictates the use of the time to failure (TTF) distribution of the whole population, which is evidently different.
+The use of the component-specific instead of the population-based TTF distribution has been discussed by \citet{kamariotis2024metric}, who show the negative implications of this choice on the effectiveness of the resulting maintenance policies.
 Examples for the application of renewal theory to heuristic maintenance strategies on the basis of the whole population of components can be found in the context of optimizing age-based replacement without monitoring, e.g., finding an a-priori optimal age-based replacement time of components \cite{jiang2009accurate}.
 This approach can be expanded in various ways, e.g., to settings with unknown starting component age \cite{sidibe2017preventive} or with the inclusion of shocks \cite{cha2017preventive}.
 Other age-based decision settings are also considered, e.g., for imperfect repairs \cite{finkelstein2015optimal}, combinations of repair and replacement (warranties) \cite{jack2009repair}, or ordering \cite{chelbi2001spare}.